aidanjrauscher/SearchGPT/README.md

 - SearchGPT may also fall-back on outdated data from GPT.
 When asked a stock price, it might provide a quote from before GPT's September 2021 cut-off.

 ### Credit
-- Parsing site content using JSDOM borrowed from [mckaywrigley](https://github.com/mckaywrigley)
+- Parsing site content using JSDOM borrowed from Chatbot-UI by [mckaywrigley](https://github.com/mckaywrigley)